Combatd/Combatd/README.md

 ## 🌱 Learning & Growth
 - Continuously learning and expanding my knowledge in various areas of software development.
 - Currently focusing on:
-  - Web Development in JavaScript
+  - Object Oriented Programming in C++
-  - Unity 3D Engine Programming using C#
+  - Object Oriented Programming in Python
-  - Unity 3D Gameplay Programming and Level Design.
+  - Data Analysis in Python

 ## 📫 Additional Links